AnnaIlnicka/rsschool-cv-stage0/cv.md

 ##Education:
 ---
+- University: Kyiv National University of Constraction and Architecture
-- The Web Developer Bootcamp 2022.
+- Courses: The Web Developer Bootcamp 2022.
 Colt Steel.
 Udemy (in the learning process)

 ##English:
 ---